-- DAY AND NIGHT positions have been discussed previously (DAY: 24 hr. and silent holdup zones ON...NIGHT: All zones ON). - 2.
+- 1. DAY and NIGHT positions have been discussed previously (DAY: 24 hr. and silent holdup zones ON...NIGHT: all zones ON). - 2.
 In the CIRCUIT TEST position any zone fault will cause the corresponding LED to light if the zone is then in a disturbed (alarm) condition.
 For normal conditions and maximum security, all zone LED's should be out in the CIRCUIT TEST position before switching to NIGHT.
-The subscriber does have the option, however, of using automatic zone shunfing (described earlier) to arm the remainder of the system.
+The subscriber does have the option, however, of using automatic zone shunting (described earlier) to arm the remainder of the system.
 If there is a fault in the AC power, the green AC POWER LED will be out.
-The buzzer will sound to indicate a fault. - In the BELL TEST position an open circuit condition is forced into each zone's circuit causing all zones (except holdup) to be disturbed, all zone LED's to light, and the bell to ring.
-During BELL TEST the control and the bell are powered from the battery only; the power from the A.C. line relay and LED will not be affected.
+The buzzer will sound to indicate a fault.

+3. In the BELL TEST position an open circuit condition is forced into each zone circuit causing all zones (except holdup) to be disturbed, all zone LED's to light, and the bell to ring.
+During BELL TEST the control and the bell are powered from the battery only; the power from the A.C. line is disabled, thus the battery is tested under load.
+The remote alarm relay and LED will not be affected.